Burglary in Florida

 Defenses to Burglary

 Consent to enter is not an element of Burglary, but is an affirmative defense to the crime.
 A defendant has the burden to offer evidence of consent.
-But once evidence of consent is presented, the prosecutor must disprove the consent to enter beyond a reasonable doubt.
+But once evidence of consent is presented, the prosecutor must disprove the consent to enter the dwelling beyond a reasonable doubt.

 Open to the Public